Juan Manuel Fangio II

-Juan Manuel Fangio II (born September 19, 1956 in Balcarce, Buenos Aires, Argentina) is an Argentine former auto racing driver.
+Juan Manuel Fangio II (born 19 September 1956) is an Argentine former auto racing driver.
 He is the nephew of five-time Formula One champion Juan Manuel Fangio.

 After some experience in European Formula Three, Fangio debuted as a professional auto racer in IMSA in 1984 in the Miami Grand Prix in a Porsche 935 with Hugo Gralia.
 He had an award-winning career, winning two GTP driver's championships, as well as 2 manufacturer titles when he was racing for Toyota and All American Racers.
 Fangio further established his legacy in the world of auto racing by winning the prestigious 12 Hours of Sebring two times (as did his uncle), posting 21 GTP wins, and establishing an IMSA record with 19 solo victories.
 His victories came while driving the Eagle HF89/90 and Eagle MkIII GTP cars.